aymoun95/portfolio-next-blog/data/blog/debounce.md

 ![Debounce function.](/images/blogs/debounce/debounce.png 'Debounce function.')

 What! that's it??
 Yes this small piece of code is what it takes to make the UX much better.
 Let's start by tearing it down piece by piece.
-The debounce function accepts 2 params the function that we want to delay its execution when called and the delay. **debounce** returns a function which when called will run at first time setTimeout which will call the **fn** param after **delay** if **debounce** is called again then the **timeout** variable will have an id and it will be cleard and a new delay timer is started.
+The debounce function accepts 2 params the function that we want to delay its execution when called and the delay. **debounce** returns a function which when called will run at first time setTimeout which will call the **fn** param after **delay** if **debounce** is called again then the **timeout** variable will have an id and it will be cleared and a new delay timer is started.

 Also what we could have done is to debounce the value itself of the search box and make a custom hook for that for the functional component, I will leave this as an exercise for you.